djmeijer/Monty-Hall-problem/README.md

   1. do not open the winning door
   2. do not open the door picked by the player
 - In a generalized version the game master will continue opening doors, given the rules, untill there are 2 doors left.
-- Now you have a choice again and this is the main question of the game: there are 2 doors left, do you want to switch?
+- Now you have a choice again and this is the main question of the game: do you want to switch?

 ## Analysis
 - Let's take 3 doors.